 - Deco Art Varnish Ultra Matte

 I decided to make quick work out of this one and started off with my favorite paint the Satin Enamel Paint from DecoArt.
-I keep on using this paint over and over again because it goes on easily and the best part – there is no top coat needed.
+I keep on using the DecoArt Enamil paint in white because it goes on easily and the best part – there is no top coat needed.
 Two coats was all it needed.

-In the image below, you can actually see the difference between the crisp white paint and the yellow on the left side.
+You can actually see the difference between the crisp white paint and the yellow on the left side of the nightstand.

-I then went about removing all the color from this table.
+Then I went about removing all the color from this table.
 The knobs were painted with a Metallic black pearl color.
-Originally we had planned to use this color on the bed frames but my girl felt it was too shiny so we went with a solid black and no metallic overtones.
+Originally we had planned to use the same color we used on these bed frames but my girl felt it was too shiny so we went with a solid black and no metallic overtones.

 For the side table, we could afford to have some bling.
 There is nothing wrong with color, but it would have ruined the look of the room.